 Bella Vista Motel New Plymouth

-Gary welcomes you to New Plymouth's Bella Vista Motel, one of the closest and quietest motels in the CBD.
+Rachel & Jimmy welcome you to Bella Vista Motel New Plymouth, one of the closest and quietest motels in the CBD.

 New Plymouth is only a 45-50-minute flight from Auckland or Wellington.
-A scenic drive from major tourism centers, Taranaki enjoys full transport services by Air New Zealand Link and bus services.
+A scenic drive from major tourism centres, Taranaki enjoys full transport services by Air New Zealand Link and bus services.

 With Taranaki’s epic surf, spectacular gardens, great events, legendary mountain and countless outdoor and cultural adventures it’s easy to see why the region prides itself on being a destination ‘like no other’.

-New Plymouth's Bella Vista Motel is only a few minutes walk from the many cafés, restaurants and bars, the famous Len Lye Art Gallery and Puke Ariki Museum.
-Close by are many other attractions including Pukekura Park.
-Or you could enjoy a stroll along our beautiful foreshore, which spans 12.7kms along our picturesque coastline, where you will also find the award winning architecturally designed Rewa Rewa Bridge and Wind Wand.
+Bella Vista Motel New Plymouth is only a few minutes walk from the many cafés, restaurants and bars, the famous Len Lye Art Gallery and Puke Ariki Museum.
+Many other attractions are close to the motel: New Plymouth’s beautiful foreshore, which spans 12.7kms along our picturesque coastline, the award winning architecturally designed Rewa Rewa Bridge and Wind Wand and Pukekura Park.

-Whether traveling for business or leisure, you can choose from a range of well priced rooms with free car parking, free Wifi and bicycles.
+Whether traveling for business or leisure, you can choose from a range of well priced rooms with free car parking, free Wifi and bicycles at

-You can be assured of a warm welcome at reception where we will assist you in every way possible.
+You can be assured of a warm welcome at Bella Vista Motel New Plymouth where we will assist you in every way possible.
 We look forward to seeing you soon!